Evacuate (band): Trials and Tribulations: 2012-2013

-2012 brought some adversity to the band, with members Kevin Sayaka and Tony taking a hiatus from the band.
+2012 brought some adversity to the band, with members Kevin Nguyen and Tony taking a hiatus from the band.
 Evacuate continued on as a four-piece with Kevin Kane joining on bass.
 This lineup played a handful of shows including a debut show with the Vibrators, Kevin Sayaka returned on second guitar from his hiatus and Evacuate continued as a five-piece, this came with the announcement that Evacuate would be playing the Rebellion Festival in Blackpool, England, the band worked all of mid 2013 playing shows and raising funds to head across the pond.
 Then things took a bad turn with longtime drummer John C, having to leave the band to fight personal demons, leaving Evacuate with a commitment to play in England with no drummer, it seemed like all hope was lost until longtime friend Alan from the band Destruct offered to fill in for the trip.
 This coincided with Tony's return from hiatus and adding a third guitar adding an extra layer to Evacuate's sound.